AaronLaw/my-setting/Raspberry Pi setup notes.md

 #### Setup Wordpress
 http://www.raspberrypi.org/documentation/usage/wordpress/README.md

-Since Nginx can be configured to read web apps in any directory (e.g. It communite with PHP via port 9000, with PHP5-fpm), I consider to place Wordpress in /var/www/ , following the convention made by Apache.
+Since Nginx can be configured to read web apps in any directory (e.g. It communites with PHP via port 9000, with PHP5-fpm), I consider to place Wordpress in /var/www/ , following the convention made by Apache.

 Update 1: